cms-fastsim/NewProducer/README.md

 scram b -j 8 # compilation crashes at this point
 ```

-# Hot to compile the Geometry package
+# How to compile the Geometry package

 ```
 cd FastSimulation/Geometry